Indian Languages * Indian Cultures * What's new on our site today!

 Native Languages of the Americas:

-Navajo Legends and Traditional Stories
+Navajo Legends, Myths, and Stories

-This is our collection of links to Navajo folktales and traditional stories that can be read online.
+This is our collection of links to Navajo stories and folktales that can be read online.
 We have indexed our Native American folklore section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
 In particular, though these legends come from the Navajo tribe, the traditional stories of related tribes like the Apache and Pueblo tribes are very similar.

-Navajo Indian Folklore
+Navajo Indian Legends

 *Navajo Myths: